 Students in Divinity must register in the Bursar's Office on Sat.
-September 30th, after consulting with the Dean of Divinity; and they must produce a medical certificate of physical
+September 28th, after consulting with the Dean of Divinity: and they must submit to a medical examination.

 Students in Arts will not be permitted to enter any classes in the Divinity Faculty except those which are required as options for the Arts degree without special permission of the Faculty.